redit0/hex-tool/README.md

 Opens a native interactive terminal session on the current context.

 ```
-terminal      Start a terminal session
+terminal      Start a terminal session.
+Uses launch(), and falls back to start_terminal if launch() fails.
 terminal -h   Display help text
 ```